Type 2 Diabetes

-If you have been diagnosed with type 2 diabetes, you need to work closely with your health care provider.
-You will likely need to see your provider every 3 months.
-At these visits, you can expect your provider to do the following:
+If you have been diagnosed with type 2 diabetes, you need to work closely with your doctor.
+You will likely need to see your doctor every 3 months.
+At these visits, you can expect your doctor to:

 - Check your blood pressure